Revenue

 Competition

-Vertical integration plays
+Vertical integration by retailers

 TAM Expansion